EMERGING MARKETS-Chile's peso leads Latam FX lower as cenbank fans rate cut speculation

 Argentinian markets were closed.

-Elsewhere, the Hungarian forint EURHUF= outperformed its regional peers on Tuesday, gaining 0.3% against the euro, despite the Hungarian central bank's fresh rate cut as dealers said the currency offered the best carry in central Europe.
+Elsewhere, the Hungarian forint EURHUF= outperformed its regional peers, gaining 0.5% against the euro, despite the Hungarian central bank's fresh rate cut as dealers said the currency offered the best carry in central Europe.

-Nigerian currency forwards fell to record lows on Tuesday, Refinitiv data showed, mirroring falls on the official spot market where the naira dropped sharply last week.
+Nigerian currency forwards fell to record lows, Refinitiv data showed, mirroring falls on the official spot market where the naira dropped sharply last week.

 Stock indexes